ryssbowh/craft-themes/README.md

 Tired of re-making your front-ends all over again when a lot of it could be reused ?

 A theme is just another Craft plugin, it can inherit another theme and has the same functions as any other plugin, settings, migrations etc.

 A rule system allows you to set which theme will be used for which site, language or url path.

+## 2.0 breaking changes

+- composer.json type must be `craft-plugin`
+- Main class must inherit `Ryssbowh\CraftThemes\ThemePlugin`
+- Main class method `getName()` has been removed
+- Main class method `getHandle()` has been removed

 ## Getting started